 The storytelling power of LEGO gives children a compelling reason to master circuit layout as they build original LEGO creations with hidden electrical paths and connections.

-Perform strategic planning, conceptual development, fundraising, and project management for clients pursuing new construction, building renovation, or major exhibition initiatives.
-Manage in-house teams and external vendors to deliver compelling learning experiences which engage audiences, attract funding, and drive attendance.
-Assist museum associations to communicate best practices in informal learning.
-Selected Client Projects:
+Perform strategic planning and oversight for clients pursuing major exhibition initiatives and capital projects.
+Manage in-house teams and external design resources to deliver compelling learning experiences which engage audiences, attract funding, drive attendance, and deepen community involvement.
+Identify and promote best practices in informal learning on behalf of museum associations.

 The Works – Bloomington, MN